 SOUTHAMPTON to BEACH HAMPTON: 2 groins constructed at Georgica Pond in 1965.

-State, local and congressional interests requested that the District evaluate plans to provide immediate remedial action for critical vulnerable areas.
+State, local and congressional interests requested that the Corps provide immediate remedial actions for critical vulnerable areas.
 These interim actions would be modified, as necessary, based on the ultimate recommendations of the Reformulation Study.

 Frank Verga, Project Manager